jbm-coder/ensaymadasbakeshop/README.md

 ## 2 - Dataflow Diagram for Ensaymadas Bake Shop.
 ![Dataflow Diagram](https://github.com/jbm-coder/ensaymadasbakeshop/blob/7bebec9bb2b2071cabeb60f8c1d79753797fba4d/images/Dataflow.png)

-## 3 - Application Architecture Diagram
+## 3 - Application Architecture Diagram.
 Ensaymadas application architecture follows a client-server model, where the web client communicates with the server through RESTful API calls.The Express back end processes the requests, interacts with the MongoDB database to store and retrieve data, integrates with the Payment Gateway to process secure payments, and makes use of JWT for authentication and authorisation.

 ![App Architecture Diagram](https://github.com/jbm-coder/ensaymadasbakeshop/blob/91b05f9aa8a1a496564fecdb587ccaf72f8f0702/images/AppArchitecture.png)